gamestabled/oot3d_practice_menu/README.md

 There is nothing special about OoT3D in the methods used here, though the relevant addresses and size are currently hard-coded to work for OoT3D.
 Someday, these can all be generalized and automated, and this work for almost all, if not all, 3DS games.

-The required modified exheader.bin is not included here because it is technically original code from OoT3D, if you want to try and use this in its current state, you will need to modify the exheader on your own (Someday this will be automated).
-In the meantime feel free to message me for questions about this.

 Also, be sure to use this version of Luma3DS, which has critical game patching fixes https://github.com/leoetlino/Luma3DS/releases (NOTE: the necessary fixes have been merged upstream into the main Luma3DS repository, meaning you may now use a recent build of Luma3DS).

 # Shoutouts